• 1、What does copyright protect?

 answer:

 9、My company has paid the composer to write the music for one of our company's projects.
-Why do we still need to obtain a MACA licence when we play this music in public and put it up on our website on the Internet?
+Why do we still need to obtain a MACA license when we play this music in public and put it up on our website on the Internet?

 answer: